25 Best day trips from Merida Mexico

-The town of Cuzamá is known for the large number of cenotes found there.
+The town of Cuzamá is known for a large number of cenotes found there.
 Especially unique is a tour that you can do in this area where you visit three cenotes.
 If you go to the hacienda in Cuzamá, you can hire a guide with a platform buggy pulled by horses through the area to the cenotes.
-The main cenotes are Chelentun (laying down rock), Chansinic’che (tree with small ants) and Bolonchoojol (nine drops of water).
+The main cenotes are Chelentun (laying down rock), Chansinic’che (a tree with small ants) and Bolonchoojol (nine drops of water).
 The Chelentun Cenote has incredibly blue and clear water, with excellent visibility.
 Stalactite and stalagmite formations add to its unique beauty.

-Located in the center of Valladolid is Zaci this is a popular cenote for swimming in the gorgeous turquoise waters.
+Located in the centre of Valladolid is Zaci this is a popular cenote for swimming in the gorgeous turquoise waters.
 You will see a rare species of eyeless black fish known as “lub.”
 A third of the cenote is covered with stalactites and stalagmites and there is a walkway around the entire cenote which makes it easy to access.
-There is also a restaurant on the property, serving many Yucatecan specialties
+There is also a restaurant on the property, serving many Yucatecan specialities.

 Driving to Uxmal (“oosh-mahl”, which is Mayan for “thrice-built”) takes you along the Ruta Puuc Trail.
 The term Puuc is used for a certain style of decoration on the ruins that lie through this trail.
 Puuc decoration is recognizable by the elaborate horizontal stonework on the upper levels of the pyramids and buildings.